johannschopplich/kirbyup/README.md

 ## Built-in Features

-### PostCSS Transforms
+### PostCSS

+If the project contains a valid PostCSS config (any format supported by [postcss-load-config](https://github.com/postcss/postcss-load-config), e.g. `postcss.config.js`), it will be automatically applied to all imported CSS.

-The Kirby Panel uses PostCSS plugins to transform CSS syntax related logical properties and RTL language support.
-You can embrace the same functionality within your Panel plugins.
-The following PostCSS plugins are integrated into kirbyup as well:
+If no configuration file is found, kirbyup will apply two PostCSS plugins which the Kirby Panel uses as well to let you embrace the same functionality within your Panel plugins.
+The following PostCSS transforms are applied by kirbyup:

 - [postcss-logical](https://github.com/csstools/postcss-logical) lets you use logical, rather than physical, direction and dimension mappings in CSS, following the [CSS Logical Properties and Values](https://drafts.csswg.org/css-logical/) specification.
 - [postcss-dir-pseudo-class](https://github.com/csstools/postcss-dir-pseudo-class) lets you style by directionality using the `:dir()` pseudo-class in CSS, following the [Selectors](https://www.w3.org/TR/selectors-4/#the-dir-pseudo) specification.
 It gives you the same syntax Kirby uses for full compatibility with RTL localizations of the Panel.